-- 25. Bidco's membership into the alliance was publicly announced in January 2016 through a press release on BCtA's website. - 26.
-On 28 January 2016, the BFA delivered to the UNDP office in Kampala a 'petition' addressed to UNDP Administrator Helen Clark and other UNDP and UN employees raising concerns about BCtA's inclusion of Bidco. - 27.
-Shortly thereafter, on 12 February 2016, the BFA filed a complaint to the SECU.
-The complaint references the 28 January 2016 petition allegations that approval of Bidco Africa Ltd. as a member of the BCtA alliance is a 'tragedy for smallholder farmers' in Uganda.
-The complaint claims that 100 such farmers have accused a Bidco Africa Ltd venture in Uganda, Oil Palm Uganda Limited (OPUL) of 'violating human rights, destroying the environment and grabbing land from smallholder farmers'.
-At the time, these farmers were attempting to secure a response to these concerns in the context of this Uganda project, and were awaiting a court decision in their lawsuit against OPUL. - 28.
-The petition states, 'In short, Bidco Africa, which claims to adhere to the U.N.
+- 29. The petition states, 'In short, Bidco Africa, which claims to adhere to the U.N.
 Global Compact, is in fact in violation of all U.N.
 Global Compact principals, from human rights to protection of the environment.
-Against the backdrop of such repeated violations, the UNDP/BCtA's partnership with Bidco Africa is a violation of UNDP's core mission and principals....To even the casual observer, UNDP and BCtA are wilfully negligent for their decision to ignore well documented violations of Bidco Africa, to fail to conduct proper due diligence into Bidco Africa, or both.
-The BFA calls on UNDP and its senior leadership to examine the morally questionable association of such a distinguished U.N. organisation with such a blatant violator of human rights that is Bidco Africa.' - 29.
+Against the backdrop of such repeated violations, the UNDP/BCtA's partnership with Bidco Africa is a violation of UNDP's core mission and principals....To even the casual observer, UNDP and BCtA are willfully negligent for their decision to ignore well documented violations of Bidco Africa, to fail to conduct proper due diligence into Bidco Africa, or both.
+The BFA calls on UNDP and its senior leadership to examine the morally questionable association of such a distinguished U.N. organisation with such a blatant violator of human rights that is Bidco Africa.' - 30.
 Several possible harms are suggested by BFA's complaint.
-The first is that UNDP's support for Bidco's membership provides an endorsement of Bidco that impairs BFA's efforts through the Ugandan court system and elsewhere to secure redress for harms allegedly suffered in the context of the UPOL project. - 30.
-The second is that endorsement could serve to facilitate future harmful activities by Bidco in Uganda and/or impact Ugandan communities. - 31.
+The first is that UNDP's support for Bidco's membership provides an endorsement of Bidco that impairs BFA's efforts through the Ugandan court system and elsewhere to secure redress for harms allegedly suffered in the context of the OPUL project. - 31.
+The second is that endorsement could serve to facilitate future harmful activities by Bidco in Uganda and/or impact Ugandan communities. - 32.
 Additionally, BCtA's endorsement of Bidco could serve to facilitate Bidco projects that adversely harm communities in Kenya and other countries.